Author: Chris Bulbulian // Last updated: Feb 24, 2020

 If you're still unsure if the router you have would work well, get in touch.

 To that point: it is become increasingly common to forego a single access point and go with a mesh network, which usually comes with 2 or 3 pieces.
 In short, these create an internal wireless network across each 'node' which blankets your home with more wireless access points.
 It's almost like owning 2 or 3 routers, minimizing poor reception pockets in your Wi-Fi coverage.
 The internet is seamlessly handed off node-to-node as you move around your home.
 Mesh kits are typically controlled from an iOS or Android app.
-These have numerous benefits over a more basic solution like a range extender in that they have additional network backhaul for faster speed potential.
+These have numerous benefits over a more basic solution like a "range extender", in that they have additional network backhaul for faster possible speeds.